 Typically, rats get into a home’s main drain through breaks in the underground sewer line.
 Utility workers can test for this type of entry by pouring dye down a nearby rat burrow in the ground.
 If the dye shows up in the sewer downstream of the burrow, they know there’s a connection.
 And why do rats want to get into a home?
 For food, of course.
 Rats have a very good sense of smell and are attracted by food (in its various forms) flowing down your drain.

 In 2009, Reuters picked up a story from the China Times, reporting that a man in rural Taiwan was bitten by a snake in a surprise toilet attack.
 Then, in 2010, a man in the Bronx found a 3-foot corn snake curled up on his toilet seat.
 Both snakes appeared to have entered through the drain lines.
 Granted, if you were one of these men, you probably would never again use the bathroom without the lights on.
 But there are approximately 6.9 billion people in the world, and only two cases like this have made the news in recent years.
 Therefore, unless your roommate is the president of the local chapter of the Herpetological Society, you don’t have to worry about snakes in your toilet.

 What Happens After “Eek” (or Other Expletives)

 In the very, very, very unlikely event that a rat shows up in your commode, close the lid and flush.
 This should force the rat back out from whence he came.
 If you’re feeling plucky, you can also squirt some dish soap into the bowl, keeping the lid closed as much as possible.
 The soap breaks down oils on the rat’s fur, making it difficult to float.
 Then, flush.

 In the even more unlikely event that your unwelcome guest is a snake, close the lid and weight it down with something heavy.
-Then call the local police department.
+Then call a pest control pro.
 And possibly your fortune teller…that’s gotta be some kind of sign.